 1. Botox

-Botox, also known as Botulinum Toxin, is a method used to block the nerve signal that tells the muscles around the eye to contract.
-It temporarily relaxes facial muscles and causes fine lines and wrinkles.
+Botox, also known as Botulinum Toxin, is a treatment that blocks the nerve signal that tells the muscles around the eye to contract.
+It temporarily relaxes facial muscles and reduces the appearance of fine lines and wrinkles.

 Botox treatment will only take a few minutes after the doctor has mapped out the injection sites for the fine needles.
-Depending on the treatment, it will generally take about 7 to 14 days for the effect to start.
+Depending on the treatment, it generally takes 7 to 14 days for the effect to start.
 The lasting effects of Botox vary from two to six months.

 2. Fillers